Support Local Farms!

 We grow all our produce on site, in soil, and outside in our 2.5 acre garden.
 Starting mostly from seed, we grow seedlings to transplant starting with celery and onions in January; brassicas in February; tomatoes, peppers and eggplants in March and thousands of seeds in between.
 While not certified, everything is grown using 100% organic practices, with no chemicals ever, using the life in the soil and above it to produce nutrient-rich, flavorful vegetables, fruits and herbs.
 Each year over 30 different varieties of food are given to our members, made up of heirloom or native varieties chosen for our climate and maximum flavor.

 Space is limited each year to what our farm and produce, so if you're interested check out the sign up form now.
 We're also always happy to answer any questions you have, so don't hesitate to reach out about or growing practices, how the summer logistics work, or anything else!

-Full details are in the CSA Sign-Up Form.
+I'm addicted to growing flowers.
+Even thou I"m taking a break from the CSA for 2022 we will continue to offer farm flower bouquets throughout the growing season on Thursdays and Fridays becuase its FUN!
 We grow a variety of flowers for our pollinators: gladiolas, zinnias, dahlias, daisies, strawflowers, gallardia, ammobium, salvia, monarda, mint, feverfew, bupleurum, snap dragons, yarrow, sunflowers, hyssop, lavender, statice, celosia, dianthus, sage, hollyhocks, gomphrena, echinacea, sunchokes, calendula, tansy, rudbeckia, bells of ireland, lilies, and many, many more.